teddy1496/SICK-Innovation-Contest-2019-TUNI-FASTlab-Team/README.md

 A step by step procedure to installing the dependencies required for this program

 List of modules required for the program to execute is listed in the [requirements.txt](https://github.com/teddy1496/SICK-Innovation-Contest-2019-TUNI-FASTlab-Team/blob/master/requirements.txt) file.
-To install them open a command window and run:
+To install them open a command window form the folder where you requirements.txt have and run:
 ```
 pip install -r requirements.txt
 ```